-This post on What Are Your Friends Struggling With? was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on What Are Your Friends Struggling With? was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Hanging out with friends can be really fun.
 Whatever that may look like to you, whether it is going to the movies, the bar, the mall, a sports event, or just kicking it at their place, it is always a good way to get away from life’s problems.
 Recently, I’ve been watching the show A Million Little Things with my girlfriend.
 The show is about a group of really good friends who especially enjoy going to watch the Boston Bruins play hockey together.
 Their time together is always full of laughter and joy.

 However, when the leader of the group Jon (who seemingly has the perfect life with a high-paying job and picturesque marriage) commits suicide, the group of friends begins to question what friendship really means.
 They can’t believe they didn’t know the immense struggles of one of their closest friends.
 At the same time, they realize while they all get along really well, they don’t know each other as well as they thought.
 They never have deep conversations about their personal life and issues.

 This can be common among friendships today.
 It took me until my senior year of college to be vulnerable and share some of my struggles with my best friends I had known since freshman year.
 There’s absolutely nothing wrong with hanging out with friends to escape from feelings of sadness or anger or pain and celebrate the positives in life.
 However, real friends are willing to be open with each other about the good AND the bad.
 The best and closest relationships are the ones where you are there for each other for the ups AND downs of life.